102. American Government and Politics

 196, 296, 396, 496.
 Off-campus Research

 SCE.
 Senior Capstone Experience

-The Senior Capstone Experience is an independent research project on a topic of the students choosing, culminating in a thesis of at least 50 pages.
-Thesis proposals are normally generated as part of the work of the required course on empirical political research, and each student has a faculty advisor to assist in completion of the project.
-Theses are graded Pass, Fail, or Pass with Honors.
+The Senior Capstone Experience is an independent research project on a topic of the student’s choosing, culminating in a thesis of at least 30 pages (worth 80 percent of the grade) and a poster presentation (worth 20 percent of the grade) to be presented at the department’s annual spring Senior Symposium.
+Theses are graded with a letter grade, which counts toward the GPA.
 Candidates for honors must employ primary sources, contribute some element of original research, analysis, or interpretation, and sustain an oral examination on the thesis.
 Candidates must have a GPA of 3.5 in their major courses to be considered for honors status.
 This project is required of all majors in political science.

 Courses offered in the Washington College Abroad Programs

 Students enrolled in Rhodes University Program in South Africa take the following courses:

 402. International Politics

 This course examines the dynamics of post-World War II international political economy, financial institutions, the North-South debate, debt, development, democracy, Africa and the New World Order.
 Five classes per week, including one tutorial.
 Students who have taken Political Science 361 will not receive credit for this course. offered at the Rhodes University, South Africa, program only, in the spring semester.
 Prerequisite: Political Science 104.
 Eight credits.